A Job is Not a Career

 An Internship is a job that allows you to use the skills that you have learned at a real employer, who often will pay you (at a rate lower than a normal employee) for a period of time that applies to the credits you need to graduate.
 Many times if you perform well at an internship company, they may offer you a job.

-The secret to this happening is :
+The secret to having them offer you a job is :

-• Do high quality work promptly.
+• Do high quality work promptly while you are there.

 • Ask for more work when you finish the initial work.